stevezg/stevezg/README.md

 ## 🚀 About Me

-I'm currently working in the **legal AI** space, leveraging artificial intelligence to revolutionize the legal industry.
-Before diving into the world of legal tech, I had the opportunity to work in the streaming industry at **Disney+**, where I contributed to delivering magical experiences to millions of viewers.
+I'm currently working at **Starbucks** on the digital menu team, helping to create software that powers digital menu boards in over 2,500 stores.
+Before this, I worked on the marketing CMS at **Disney+**, contributing to delivering magical experiences to millions of viewers.

 ## 🎓 Education